defineEditor/definetools/README.md

 ```
 #### Options
 ```
-  -e, --extended         Show an extended list of attributes -f, --format=csv|json  [default: csv] Output format -s, --separate         Create a separate file for each codelist -v, --verbose          Show additional information during the execution --filter=filter        Regex used to filter the output.
+  -e, --extended              Show an extended list of attributes -f, --format=csv|json|xlsx  [default: csv] Output format -s, --separate              Create a separate file for each codelist -v, --verbose               Show additional information during the execution --filter=filter             Regex used to filter the output.
 Use --filter='^(arm|lbtest|aeout)$' to select ARM, LBTEST, and AEOUT codelists.
-  --hideExternal         Do not print external codelist information --stdout               Print results to STDOUT
+  --hideExternal              Do not print external codelist information --onlyExternal              Print only external codelist information --stdout                    Print results to STDOUT
 ```
 ### validate
 Validate Define-XML file against XSD schema.